 Caregivers ability to communicate and act on the dogs’ communication: You should feel comfortable with the humans at your dog daycare.
 Staff education in dog behavior and body language is so important!
 Again, look for a place with an individual with training experience or dog behavior experience.
 All staff should be trained in the latest scientific findings in dog behavior and body language and should be well versed in the science of positive reinforcement.
 At Walker Ranch it is important for us to always keep a close eye on each dog.
 We want the super social dogs to be super social together, and some of the more neutral dogs to know they do not have to hide or be worried about being bothered all day by other dogs.

 Consistent schedule of activities and development: Your dog daycare should be able to give you an exact schedule for the pets in their care.
 There should be organized play, education, cleaning, feeding, etc. These schedules and policies should be easily and openly communicated by staff members to pet owners.
 We have a very clear and consistent routine.
 Dogs get an adequate amount of time to interact and be outdoors as well as interact and relax indoors.

-Keeping with your philosophy of dog rearing and care: It is so important to ask good questions and we encourage you to ask us.
-Dog daycare facilities should only employ positive reinforcement and force free tactics.
+Keeping with your philosophy of care: Dog daycare facilities should only employ positive reinforcement and force free tactics.
 Anything else is antiquated and scientifically proven to be harmful to your dog both physically and emotionally.
 It is so important to not just ask if it’s a positive reinforcement facility but to ask exactly what that means.
 How do they praise?
 For what?
 How exactly do they discipline and for what behaviors?
 Do they know why their reinforcement and disciplinary policies work?
 Can they explain them to you based on the latest scientific studies of animal behavior and cognition?
 All of these questions and concerns are welcomed and we want our clients to know exactly what expectations we have of each dog that stays with us and why.